Transient Arrested In Redondo Beach Bus Stabbing

 REDONDO BEACH (CBSLA) — A transient is in custody Tuesday on suspicion of stabbing a man on bus in Redondo Beach.

 A man was reported stabbed at about 7:30 p.m.
-Monday on a Beach Cities Transit bus in Redondo Beach.
+Monday while riding on a Beach Cities Transit bus in Redondo Beach.
 Officers responding to the scene found a man who had been stabbed in the upper torso.

 The victim underwent surgery and police say he is now stable at a local hospital.